 Dear Zcash Community,

-I am announcing my candidacy today because the world needs censorship resistant, private transactions.
-The communities I live and work in need financial privacy.
-I believe that zcash has a rare combination of robust technology, a community of amazing technologists, and the beginnings of an ecosystem that can deliver on that vision.
+I believed that zcash had a rare combination of robust technology, a community of amazing technologists, and the beginnings of an ecosystem that had a chance to deliver on that vision.